- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Franz Greiter introduces the concept of Sun Protection Factor (SPF).

-- Helena Rubinstein introduces ‘Day of Beauty’.
+- Helena Rubinstein introduces ‘Day of Beauty’ and Fashion Stick lipstick.

-- Christian Dior releases Créme Apricot and night cream for nails.
+- Christian Dior releases Crème Apricot; and night cream for nails.

-- Elizabeth Arden receives a Royal Warrant.
+- Elizabeth Arden receives a Royal Warrant (U.K.).

-- Maybelline introduces their Ultra-lash mascara.
+- Maybelline introduces Ultra-Lash mascara.

-- Cutex introduces the first flavoured lipsticks.
+- Cutex introduces Forbidden Fruit, the first flavoured lipsticks.